Hortimare News

 Hortimare recently visited Galway University to kick off an exciting project called COMBO.
 This project offers valuable insights and explores various molecular techniques to enhance seaweed and sponge cultivation.
 It is led by Prof. Olivier Thomas, from the University of Galway.

-Building Macrocystis farming communities in Chile
+Building regenerative farming communities in Chile with Huiro Regenerativo

 While cultivation technology has been progressing, it’s confronting to see many farmers still struggling to sell their harvest in Europe.
 Interestingly, a professional processing industry is already established in Chile, supplied by wild harvesting (96%).
+We work with IPMAPY in the project Huiro Regenerativo to train local farmers and prove that seaweed farming can be a sustainable business case in the Los Lagos region.

 Kelp seedlings